 Installing cover 5 is as easy as installing man coverage.
 The only difference is now you’ll need to add another layer on top of it with the two high safeties.

 Second, the linebackers or nickel backs are responsible for the number 2 receivers in the slot.
-This the hardest man position to play, as the slot receiver has more room to work with, going inside, outside or vertical.
-You best athlete should be playing in the slot to cover the speedy receivers.
+This is the hardest man position to play, as the slot receiver has more room to work with, going inside, outside, or vertical.
+Your best athlete should be playing in the slot to cover the speedy receivers.

-Similar to the corners, it’s OK to be aggressive in this position against any vertical threats, as they’re protected by the safeties
+Like the corners, it’s OK to be aggressive in this position against any vertical threats, as the safeties protect them.

 The last underneath defender is often the middle linebacker.
-This player is responsible for any running back swings, screens or any type of running back route.
-It’s important that this player keys the running back the entire time.
-Falling a step behind or not making any motion toward the running back at the snap could result in a loss of leverage and a big gain.
+This player is responsible for running back swings, screens, or any running back route.
+This player must key the running back the entire time.
+Falling a step behind or not making any move toward the running back at the snap could result in a loss of leverage and a big gain.

 Last are the two split field safeties.
-As they would in a cover 2, they are splitting the field in half.
+As they would in cover 2, they are splitting the field in half.
 This is why this coverage is also called 2-Man.
-The 2 part of it stands for the 2 safeties and the man part is for the underneath man defenders.
+The 2 part stands for the 2 safeties, and the man part is for the underneath man defenders.

 The safeties are responsible for protecting the deepest part of the field.
 Nothing should get behind the safeties, as they are looking to jump on anything that comes their way.
-They split the field in 1/2 and each protect their side of the field.
+They split the field in 1/2, and each protects their side of the field.

 Why Run Cover 5

-It’s not run on every down situations because of it’s flaws in stopping the run game.
-Because there’s 2 high safeties, the defense naturally takes a run defender away from the ball.
+The coverage is not run on every down situation because of its flaws in stopping the run game.
+Because there are 2 high safeties, the defense naturally takes a run defender away from the ball.

-Also, due to the fact that all 5 underneath players are in man coverage, it’s tough to have the players focus on two things; the run and the pass.
+Also, because all 5 underneath players are in man coverage, it’s tough to focus on two things; the run and the pass.

-Cover 5 is a great coverage for 3rd and long situations, when you’re almost certain the offense is going to the pass the football.
+Cover 5 is great coverage for 3rd and long situations when you’re almost certain the offense will pass the football.
 This gives the defense the flexibility to defend against the deep ball to ensure the offense won’t gain the long yardage it needs.

-It can also be used at the end of the game, or at the end of a half in order to still get the necessary coverage, without having to go into a prevent situation.
-This coverage is great for a prevent situation and the team is inside of the 40 yard line.
+It can also be used at the end of the game or the end of a half to still get the necessary coverage without having to call prevent.
+This coverage is great for a prevent situation, and the team is inside of the 40-yard line.

 How To Beat Cover 5

-As always, we always like to explain the weakness of the defense, that way you’re able to protect against the offense trying to exploit the holes.
+As always, we always like to explain the defense’s weakness; that way, you’re able to protect against the offense trying to exploit the holes.

 Mostly shallow crosses or anything that runs underneath can help beat the man coverage.

-If you’re looking to press the ball downfield, then the offense should attack the holes on the outside by the numbers, and the middle of the field.
-This is how the cover 2 is beaten.
-Often times teams will try to throw the ball into these soft zones if they have a WR that is better than the defensive player covering.
+If you’re looking to press the ball downfield, the offense should attack the holes outside by the numbers and the middle of the field.
+This is how cover 2 is beaten.
+Often, teams will try to throw the ball into these soft zones if they have a better WR than the defensive player covering.

 Cover 5 is a great defense to install if you’re looking for something that can be a bit more aggressive underneath, rather than a standard prevent defense.
 This also allows the defense to rush with 4 rushers to close the pocket on the quarterback.

-If you have a cover 2 and a cover 0 or any type of man coverage installed, this is a great wrinkle to protect yourselves against any deep passes.
+If you have a cover 2 and a cover 0 or any man coverage installed, this is a great wrinkle to protect yourself against any deep passes.